stephengaito/ConTests/Readme.md

 * a grep of contributed modules shows that %S and %I are never used.

-* a grep of the official modules shows that only ppchtex.mkii and ppchtex.mkiv use either %I or %S (at the begining of lines)
+* a grep of the official modules shows that only ppchtex.mkii and ppchtex.mkiv use either %I or %S (at the beginning of lines)

+* [Wolfgang Schuster's t-fancybreak module](https://www.ctan.org/pkg/context-fancybreak) provides an excellent example of module documentation.